zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/vectorscan/_index.md

 ---
-title: "Install Vectorscan (Hyperscan on Arm) and use it with Snort3"
+title: "Run Vectorscan (Hyperscan on Arm) and use it with Snort3"

 description: >
     Learn how to install Vectorscan on Arm servers and use it with Snort3.